Testing the “I Amsterdam” card – is a purchase worth it?

 325% off the regular ticket price to many events (opera, ballet…), attractions, bike rental, and at participating restaurants

-“I Amsterdam” card – is a purchase worth it for you?
+“I Amsterdam” card – is it worth buying?

 Our conclusion:

-→ In case you want to visit only a few of the main sights, then you will fare better by purchasing a GVB single-day-ticket and paying for the admission at each of the attractions. → More information: Sights and Skip the line tickets
+If you only want to visit a few of the main attractions, it is better to buy a GVB day ticket and pay at each attraction. → More information: Sights and Skip the line tickets

 Tip – bypass queues: